Jimmy Kruger

-James Thomas Kruger (20 December 1917 – 9 May 1987) was a South African-born politician who was part of the conservative National Party government which championed apartheid.
+James Thomas Kruger (20 December 1917 – 9 May 1987) was a South African lawyer and politician of Welsh descent who was part of the conservative National Party government which championed apartheid.
 He rose to the position of Minister of Justice and the Police in the cabinet of Prime Minister John Vorster from 1974 to 1979.
 He was also President of the Senate from 1979 until 1980, when it was abolished.

 Background

 Kruger was born in Bethlehem, Orange Free State, South Africa of Welsh parents and was adopted by Afrikaner parents.
 He obtained his matric from a high school in Ventersdorp and then became a miner.
 He trained as a surveyor at a gold mine in Brakpan before taking an exam as a mining surveyor.
 Later he would work as surveyor engineer in Barberton.

 Education

 Kruger studied part-time for an Afrikaans teaching degree from the University of South Africa (UNISA) and later attended the University of the Witwatersrand where he obtained a law degree in 1954.
 He began practising as a lawyer in 1955.